Curriculum

 Clinics

 Our extensive clinical offerings provide UW Law students with valuable experiential training to prepare them for real-world legal challenges.
-These include the:
+Learn more about the Clinical Law Program and clinical offerings in the course catalog.

 Non-Law Coursework